Willie Nelson: Other ventures

 Nelson's acting debut was in the 1979 film The Electric Horseman, followed by appearances in Honeysuckle Rose, Thief, and Barbarosa.
 He played the role of Red Loon in Coming Out of the Ice in 1982 and starred in Songwriter two years later.
 He portrayed the lead role in the 1986 film version of his album Red Headed Stranger.
-Other movies that Nelson acted in include Wag the Dog, Gone Fishin' (as Billy 'Catch' Pooler), the 1986 television movie Stagecoach (with Johnny Cash), Half Baked, Beerfest, The Dukes of Hazzard, Surfer, Dude and Swing Vote.
+Other movies that Nelson acted in include Wag the Dog, Gone Fishin' (as Billy 'Catch' Pooler), the 1986 television movie Stagecoach (with Johnny Cash, Waylon Jennings, and Kris Kristofferson), Half Baked, Beerfest, The Dukes of Hazzard, Surfer, Dude and Swing Vote.
 He has also made guest appearances on Miami Vice (1986's "El Viejo" episode); Delta; Nash Bridges; The Simpsons; Monk; Adventures in Wonderland; Dr. Quinn, Medicine Woman; King of the Hill; The Colbert Report; Swing Vote; and Space Ghost Coast to Coast.

 In 1988 his first book, Willie: An Autobiography, was published.
 The Facts of Life: And Other Dirty Jokes, a personal recollection of tour and musical stories from his career, combined with song lyrics, followed in 2002.
 In 2005 he co-authored Farm Aid: A Song for America, a commemorative book about the twentieth anniversary of the foundation of Farm Aid.
 His third book, co-authored with long-time friend Turk Pipkin, The Tao of Willie: A Guide to the Happiness in Your Heart, was published in 2006.
-In 2007 a book advocating the use of bio-diesel and the reduction of gas emissions, On The Clean Road Again: Biodiesel and The Future of the Family Farm, was published.
+In 2007 a book advocating the use of bio-diesel and the reduction of gas emissions, On the Clean Road Again: Biodiesel and the Future of the Family Farm, was published.
 His next book, A Tale Out of Luck, published in 2008 and co-authored by Mike Blakely, was Nelson's first fictional book.
-In 2012, it was announced the release of a new autobiography by Nelson, Roll Me Up and Smoke Me When I Die: Musings from the Road.
+In 2012, a new autobiography by Nelson, Roll Me Up and Smoke Me When I Die: Musings from the Road, was announced.
 Released on November 13, it was named after the song from his album Heroes.
-The book contained further biographical details, as well as family pictures and stories about Nelson's political views, as well as his advocation for marijuana.
+The book contained further biographical details, as well as family pictures and stories about Nelson's political views, as well as his marijuana advocacy.
 The artwork of the book was designed by Nelson's son, Micah, and the foreword written by Kinky Friedman.
-In 2015, the publication of a second Nelson autobiography entitled It's a Long Story: My Life co-authored with David Ritz, the book was published on May 5, 2015.
-Pretty Paper, another collaboration with Ritz was published the following year.
+A second Nelson autobiography, It's a Long Story: My Life co-authored with David Ritz, was published on May 5, 2015.
+Pretty Paper, another collaboration with Ritz, was published the following year.